 Content

-Hear from Adrian Legin,
+A message from Adrian Legin,

-President and CEO
+President & CEO

-Hear from Dominique Roelants,
+A message from Dominique Roelants,

 Board Chair